The following are answers to frequently asked questions, from filing an application to the final audit of your project.

 As the maximum allowances for producers' fees and overheads on international co-productions are different in the respective countries, these allowances can initially be included in the total production costs (GHK I).

 During the processing of the application, the calculated producers' fees are then capped at the applicable maximum rate of 2.5% or 125,000 €, respectively.
-The total production costs II (GHK II) are derived from this calculation and are also shown in the notification.
-They then form the basis of calculation of the maximum upper limit of 80%.
+This is also the case for the German production costs, the approved German production costs and the mimimum amount.

 8. What must be considered in the case of multiple inputs by the producer?